Frequently Asked Questions

 How many programs does tSB offer?

-We offer three programs: Core Program (January-May), Peer Leader Program (October-August), and Summer Leadership Impact Program (July-August)
+We offer three primary programs: Core Program (January-May), Peer Leader Program (October-May), and Summer Leadership Impact Program (July-August)

 Who can participate?